Modular-topology optimization of structures and mechanisms with free material design and clustering: Conclusions

-As the first step of our method, we proposed solving the FMO problem \eqref{eq:fmo} on a module-interface-based mesh discretization: using the \textsc{Pennon} \citep{kocvara2003} optimizer, we solve for the (locally-)optimal elasticity matrices in the discretized domain.
-Interestingly, they are often prone to the checkerboard phenomenon, at least when the most common bilinear quadrilateral finite elements are employed.
-Although the resulting degradation of structural responses is very significant and can be verified simply by projecting the optimal material properties onto a refined mesh, the checkerboard issue has surprisingly never been studied or even reported with connection to FMO problems, and thus it remains open to rigorous examination.
+As the first step of our method, we \replace{proposed solving}{solved} the FMO problem \eqref{eq:fmo} on a module-interface-based mesh discretization: \replace{we solve}{solving} for the (locally-)optimal elasticity \replace{matrices}{tensors} in the discretized domain using the \textsc{Pennon} \citep{kocvara2003} optimizer.
+Interestingly, the \replace{}{tensors} are often prone to the checkerboard phenomenon, at least when the most common bilinear quadrilateral finite elements are employed.
+Although the resulting degradation of structural responses is very significant and can be verified simply by projecting the optimal material properties onto a refined mesh, the checkerboard issue has surprisingly never been studied or even reported with connection to FMO problems\replace{, and thus it remains open to rigorous examination}{}.
 The reason behind this can be attributed to the fact that the checkerboard patterns in tensorial field are hard to identify in general---contrary to, e.g., the scalar density fields in TO.
-However, the checkerboard issue in FMO is often discernible when visualizing traces of the optimized material stiffnesses, recall Figs.~\ref{fig:bar} or cf. \citep[Figs. 4b and 4e]{hu2020}.

-Because we use the FMO problem \eqref{eq:fmo} only as a heuristic tool only, we eliminate the checkerboard using a single, computationally inexpensive post-processing step performed on the optimization outputs.
+However, the checkerboard issue in FMO is often discernible when visualizing traces of the optimized material stiffnesses, recall Figs.~\ref{fig:bar} or cf. \citep[Figs. 4b and 4e]{hu2020}. \replace{Because we use the FMO problem \eqref{eq:fmo} only as a heuristic tool only, we eliminate the checkerboard using a single, computationally inexpensive post-processing step performed on the optimization outputs.
 The essence of post-processing adopts the idea of averaging discretized element stiffnesses onto nodal ones and a~backward projection onto element stiffnesses.
 Because these mappings eliminate the checkerboard-like distribution of stiffnesses, the post-processed designs are more robust with respect to mesh refinement.
 Furthermore, due to its convexity, the post-processing step preserves both volume and the convex eigenvalue-based constraints.
-Admittedly, however, the objective function usually increases with the increase magnitude depending on the level of refinement, approaching zero for infinitely fine discretizations.
+Admittedly, however, the objective function usually increases with the increase magnitude depending on the level of refinement, approaching zero for infinitely fine discretizations.}{Here, we eliminate the checkerboard issue by adopting a refined design-element discretization, in a manner similar to \cite{Mukherjee2021}.}